PayACoffee/PayACoffeeWordPress/readme.txt

 == Installation ==

-1. Upload `payacoffee` directory to the `/wp-content/plugins/` directory
+1. Upload `pay-a-coffee` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure plugin (go to the Settings/Pay A Coffee)